helidon-io/helidon/docs/se/integrations/oci.md

 ## Usage

 All you need to do is configure and create an OCI SDK Client object.
 The configuration primarily consists of setting up authentication with OCI.
-It is recommended that you configure authentication first and then verify your configuration by using the [OCI CLI][the-oracle-cloud-infrastructure-sdk-for-java] to access the service.
+It is recommended that you configure authentication first and then verify your configuration by using the [OCI CLI][the-oracle-cloud] to access the service.
 Once you have authentication with OCI configured, you can use it to access any OCI service supported by the OCI SDK.

 ### Configuring Authentication